Eclectus Parrot Range Explained: Island Separation, Forest Canopy, and Nest Limits

 In such environments,

-Time: intervals in which separation became long enough
+Time is an interval in which separation becomes long enough

 The region to which the Eclectus parrot belongs